-• Private investors continually identify a lack of high-quality investment data and information in LICS & MICs, influencing them to remain invested in Developed Countries.

-- Sharm Elsheikh Guidebook for Just Financing - The Hub could provide investment data/information to catalyse investments in the short-term, and in the medium-term narrow the gap between perceived high risk and actual medium risk of investing in LICs and MICs. - Network members could fund the creation of an Investment Mobilisation Hub (e.g., website and resources) as a centralised and curated resource to support the mobilisation of private investment - providing the investment data, information and access required by private investors.
+- Private investors continually identify a lack of high-quality investment data and information in LICS & MICs, influencing them to remain invested in Developed Countries. - The Hub could provide investment data/information to catalyse investments in the short-term, and in the medium-term narrow the gap between perceived high risk and actual medium risk of investing in LICs and MICs. - Network members could fund the creation of an Investment Mobilisation Hub (e.g., website and resources) as a centralised and curated resource to support the mobilisation of private investment providing the investment data, information and access required by private investors.